 - Failure to warn: where the manufacturer fails to provide adequate notice of safety risks associated with proper use of the product.

-If any one of these types of defects results in a problem that causes an auto accident, the manufacturer can be held financially responsible for the victims’ injuries and other losses.
+If any one of these types of manufacturing defects results in a problem that causes an auto accident, the manufacturer can be held financially responsible for the victims’ injuries and other losses.

 Recent Examples of Auto Manufacturing Defect